Mount Fuji, Japan

 Mystical Forest

-Aokigahara, or “Forest of the Sea of Trees,” is a dense forest found in the northwestern part of Mount Fuji.
-It is notable for its beauty, lava caves, and legends and connections to Japanese myth and folklore.
+Aokigahara, or “Forest of the Sea of Trees,” is a dense forest in the northwestern part of Mount Fuji.
+It is notable for its beauty, lava caves, legends, and connections to Japanese myth and folklore.

 Cave Exploration

-Excursions can be made to quite a few ice and wind caves such as the Narusawa Ice Cave and the Fugaku Wind Cave which remain frosted during all seasons.
-People can take guided tours if they want to know more about the extraordinary geology and history of the area.
+Excursions can be made to several ice and wind caves, such as the Narusawa Ice Cave and the Fugaku Wind Cave, which remain frozen year-round.
+People can also take guided tours to learn about the area’s extraordinary geology and history.

 Cultural and Spiritual Significance